KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

-#### KC League Gymnastics Championships
+#### Last Gymnastics Meet of the Season

 I've never been to a gymnastics tournament before.
-It was surreal to find out that famous gymnastics start out at tournaments just this and rise to the top of the sport.
+It was surreal to find out that famous gymnasts start out at tournaments just this and rise to the top of the sport.

 My niece did well, and I interviewed her afterward for fun.
 She said, if I ever want to interview her again, she is happy to do it!